jeffaco/duplicacy-util/README.md

 | authUsername        | Username for authentication with SMTP server         | None    |
 | authPassword        | Password for authentication with SMTP server         | None    |
 | acceptInsecureCerts | Accept insecure or self-signed server certificates   | false   |

+Notes on email fields:
+* If you don't wish to store your email authentication password in the global configuration file, you can set environment variable `DU_EMAIL_AUTH_PASSWORD` to your email server password.
+If this environment variable is not defined, then we'll check the global configuration file for the password.
+* If you are using a local email server, you are likely using a self-signed certificate.
+If that's the case, you should set `acceptInsecureCerts` to `true` so `duplicacy-util` won't reject the server certificate.

 Here is an example how to setup email notifications: